-A long-term 24-hour measurement was taken at the project site having a relatively flat terrain and no obstruction from trees or structures.
-The noise measurement was recorded from Thursday December 7th to Friday December 8th, 2023 by Ldn Consulting between approximately 1:00 p.m. and 1:00 p.m. the following day.
-The noise measurement was taken using a Larson-Davis Spark Model 706 Type 2 precision sound level meter, programmed, in "slow" mode, to record noise levels in "A" weighted form.
+Noise measurements were taken using a Larson-Davis Model LxT Type 1 precision sound level meter, programmed, in "slow" mode, to record noise levels in "A" weighted form.
 The sound level meter and microphone were mounted on a tripod, five feet above the ground and equipped with a windscreen during all measurements.
 The sound level meter was calibrated before and after the monitoring using a Larson-Davis calibrator, Model CAL 200.